felixarntz/web.dev/src/site/content/en/wordpress/success-in-cms-wordpress/index.md

   <table>
     <tbody>
       <tr>
-        <td><a href="https://codex.wordpress.org/">WordPress.org: Documentation</a></td>
+        <td><a href="https://developer.wordpress.org/">WordPress.org: Developer Resources</a></td>
         <td>
-          Online manual and living repository for WordPress documentation.
+          Entry point to all sorts of useful developer information and guidance.
         </td>
       </tr>
       <tr>
         <td><a href="https://developer.wordpress.org/plugins/">WordPress.org: Plugin Handbook</a></td>
         <td>
           This is a resource for everything related to WordPress plugins.
-Whether you’re new to WordPress plugin development, or you’re an experienced plugin developer, you should be able to find the answer to many of your plugin-related questions right here..
+Whether you’re new to WordPress plugin development, or you’re an experienced plugin developer, you should be able to find the answer to many of your plugin-related questions right here.
         </td>
       </tr>
       <tr>
-        <td><a href="https://wordpress.com/support/">WordPress.org: Support</a></td>
+        <td><a href="https://wordpress.org/support/">WordPress.org: Support</a></td>
         <td>Entry point in WordPress.org to get help, examples, and educational information.</td>
       </tr>
         <td>